jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture.md

 ## Breakout Questions for our Specimens
-- No idea how it is broke or if in a corrosive environment.
+- No idea how it is broke or if in a [corrosion](engr-839-001-mechanical-metallurgy/corrosion.md) environment.
-- Stephen knows the #BC, timelines, and where it broke.
+- #Stephen-Horstemeyer knows the #boundary-conditions, timelines, and where it broke.
-- Q: What was it for?
-Cross-threading was present.
+- Q: What was it for? #cross-threading was present.
-- A: Stephen, big notch root radius in there.
+- A: #Stephen-Horstemeyer, big #notch-root-radius in there.
 - Q: Material, loading, chemicals, location, manufacturer?
-- A: Stephen.
+- A: #Stephen-Horstemeyer.
 - #FEA may be difficult for mesh profiles.